amorris28/artificial_ecosystem_selection/README.md

 ## Citation

-Morris, Andrew H, Bohannan, Brendan JM.
-2023.
-Response of soil microbiome composition to selection on methane oxidation rate.
+Morris, Andrew H. and Bohannan, Brendan J. M. 2023.
+Response of soil microbiome composition to selection on methane oxidation rate. bioRxiv 2023.06.23.546315; doi: https://doi.org/10.1101/2023.06.23.546315

 ## Overview

-This is the project directory for the manuscript entitled "Response of soil microbiome composition to selection on methane oxidation rate" that is currently in preparation.
+This is the project directory for the manuscript entitled "Response of soil microbiome composition to selection on methane oxidation rate."
 See the [Directories](#directories) section for an explanation of what files are contained in each directory.
 See the Data Dictionary at `data/data_dictionary.tsv` for an explanation of the variables in each data file.

 All intermediate files needed to recreate the manuscript are included in the repository and a Makefile has been included to easily recreate the manuscript